miguellacerda/drlnd-project1/Report.md

 ### Description of Implementation

-The environment is solved using a deep Q-network with fixed targets and experience replay.
+The environment is solved using a deep Q-network (DQN) with fixed targets and experience replay.
 Training proceeds as follows:

 1. The agent receives a state vector from the environment
 1. Based on the current state, the agent chooses an action that is epsilon-greedy with respect to the local Q-network